Female infertility: Genetic factors

 There are many genes wherein mutation causes female infertility, as shown in table below.
-Also, there are additional conditions involving female infertility which are believed to be genetic but where no single gene has been found to be responsible, notably Mayer-Rokitansky-Küstner-Hauser Syndrome (MRKH).
-Finally, an unknown number of genetic mutations cause a state of subfertility, which in addition to other factors such as environmental ones may manifest as frank infertility.
+Also, there are conditions involving female infertility which are believed to be genetic but where no single gene has been found to be responsible, notably Mayer-Rokitansky-Küstner-Hauser Syndrome (MRKH).
+Finally, an unknown number of genetic mutations cause a state of subfertility which, in addition to other factors such as environmental ones, may manifest as frank infertility.

 Chromosomal abnormalities causing female infertility include Turner syndrome.
 Oocyte donation is an alternative for patients with Turner syndrome.

 Some of these gene or chromosome abnormalities cause intersex conditions, such as androgen insensitivity syndrome.